 Thanks for emailing that article!

-May 3, 2017, San Francisco, CA -- Glaucoma Research Foundation’s strong financial health and commitment to accountability and transparency have earned the nonprofit organization a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
-This is the fourth time that Glaucoma Research Foundation has earned this top distinction in the last six years.
+May 1, 2019, San Francisco, CA -- Glaucoma Research Foundation’s strong financial health and commitment to accountability and transparency have earned the nonprofit organization a 4-star rating from Charity Navigator, America’s largest independent charity evaluator.
+This is the fourth consecutive time that Glaucoma Research Foundation has earned this top distinction.

 The 4-star rating is Charity Navigator’s highest rating, indicating that “Glaucoma Research Foundation exceeds industry standards and outperforms most charities in its Cause.”

-86% of GRF’s annual budget goes directly to funding research and education programs, including the Catalyst for a Cure research consortium, Shaffer Grants for Innovative Glaucoma Research, education and awareness programs, and the website www.glaucoma.org.
-The remaining 14% covers administrative costs and fundraising expenses.
+85% of GRF’s annual budget goes directly to funding research and education programs, including the Catalyst for a Cure research consortium, Shaffer Grants for Innovative Glaucoma Research, education and awareness events and programs, and the website www.glaucoma.org.
+The remaining 15% covers administrative costs and fundraising expenses.

 Since 2002, using objective analysis, Charity Navigator has awarded only the most fiscally responsible organizations a 4-star rating.
 In 2011, Charity Navigator added 17 metrics, focused on governance and ethical practices as well as measures of openness, to its ratings methodology.
 These Accountability and Transparency metrics, which account for 50 percent of a charity’s overall rating, reveal which charities operate in accordance with industry best practices and whether they are open with their donors and stakeholders.
 In 2016, Charity Navigator further refined their methodology for rating each charity’s’ financial health.